2010–11 Australian bushfire season: February

 On 1 February 2011, a combination of high temperatures and strong winds led to the outbreak of several fires in the Gippsland region of Victoria.
 While most were relatively small and quickly contained, the worst of the fires, the Tostaree bushfires, spread rapidly, burning 8000 ha of thinly populated State forest, grassland, and farmland near the Princes Highway between Nowa Nowa and Newmerella, just west of Orbost.
 The fires quickly destroyed two houses (with several other houses being saved by fire crews), cut power to most of East Gippsland east of Nowa Nowa for several days, and caused the Princes Highway to be closed for almost two days, effectively isolating the region.
-The firefighting effort included two hundred CFA firefighters, seven aircraft, and the Elvis air crane.
+The firefighting effort included two hundred Country Fire Authority firefighters, seven aircraft, and the Elvis air crane.
 Early speculation was that the fire had been started by clashing or fallen power lines caused by the strong winds.
 Milder weather conditions allowed the fire to be largely contained by 3 February, and the Princes Highway was reopened with a reduced speed limit.
 Further investigations suggested the fire had been started by smouldering tree roots from a lightning strike months earlier.